reimark/writing/blog/writing-in-public-syncing-with-github.md

 <blockquote class="twitter-tweet" lang="en"><p>Between the URL slug, the Twitter card, and the final headline, a NYT editor and reporter are twisting in the wind <a href="http://t.co/w3q1LFsevz">pic.twitter.com/w3q1LFsevz</a></p>— Eric Mill (@konklone) <a href="https://twitter.com/konklone/statuses/455134683940925441">April 13, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-I'm picking on the New York Times here, as my favorite newspaper and the United States' paper of record, but all of this applies to any major newspaper.
+I'm picking on the New York Times here, as my favorite newspaper and the country's paper of record, but all of this applies to any major newspaper.
 Can you think of a single one with a transparent changelog?

 ### Authority Through Obscurity